Tech / AI

 With iTunes, you can quickly create a full backup of your iPhone with a few clicks.
 For full details, read my previous post on backing up an Apple device.
 To get started, open iTunes and then connect your phone to your computer.

-itunes select iphone
+itunes select iphone - itunes select iphone

 At the top, you should see a small iPhone icon appear.
 Click on that and it will load up the Summary page for your device.
 Under Backups, you’ll see what the current default backup option is for your phone.

-itunes backups
+itunes backups - itunes backups

 In my case, iCloud is where my phone gets backed up to automatically.
 I highly recommend using both iCloud and local backups as an extra safety net.
-First, check the Encrypt iPhone backup box and choose a password to secure the backup with.
+First, check theĀ Encrypt iPhone backup box and choose a password to secure the backup with.
 Make sure you keep the password safely because you’ll need it in order to restore the backup.

 Now simply click on the Back Up Now button to start the backup.
 If you see a message about purchases that are not in your iTunes library popup, go ahead and click on Transfer Purchases.
 In addition, you may get a message stating that you need to authorize your computer in order to transfer some content.
 You can authorize up to five computers per iTunes account.